mlswg/mls-protocol/draft-ietf-mls-protocol.md

 leaf_priv -----------+
                  0   1   2   3
 ~~~
-{: title="Placement of keys in a ratchet tree" }
+{: title="Placement of Keys in a Ratchet Tree" }

 ## Synchronizing Views of the Tree

-After generating fresh key material and applying it to ratchet forward their
+After generating fresh key material and applying it to update their
-local tree state as described in the {{ratchet-tree-evolution}}, the
+local tree state as described in {{ratchet-tree-evolution}}, the
 generator broadcasts
 this update to other members of the group in a Commit message, who
 apply it to keep their local views of the tree in